amityadav1/ratelimiter/README.md

 # TODO
 1. Enable SSL for APIs as well as for redis client.
-2. Enable OpenAPI specification generation.
+2. Enable spring boot out of the box metrics export to Graphite.
-3. Enable spring boot out of the box metrics export to Graphite.
+3. Enable Integration testing by launching the redis server from within the test suite.